Higher-order structure of Hamiltonian truncation effective theory: Hamiltonian Truncation Effective Theory for the lambda phi4 theory in two dimensions

 In this section, we briefly introduce the HT method~\cite{Yurov1990,Yurov1991,Hogervorst2015}, and its formulation as HTET~\cite{Cohen2022}, in the case of the two-dimensional \(\lambda\phi^4\) theory defined on a circle of circumference \(L = 2\pi R\).
 The basic idea is to map an infinite-dimensional problem into a finite-dimensional numerical one by restricting the space of states to those with energies below an ultraviolet (UV) cut-off \(E_{\max}\), while systematically controlling the truncation errors.

 One starts by splitting the full Hamiltonian into a free, solvable part and an interaction term,

 with \(H_0\) such that its spectrum and eigenstates are exactly known, i.e.,

 The strategy is then to numerically diagonalize the full Hamiltonian \(H\) in the basis of eigenstates of \(H_0\), with the aim of extracting eigenvalues and eigenvectors defined by \(H\lvert \Psi \rangle = E \lvert \Psi \rangle\).
 This requires making the Hilbert space \(\mathcal{H}\), spanned by the free eigenstates, finite dimensional.
-To this end, one first compactifies the spatial dimensions, so that the spectrum of \(H_0\) becomes discrete and the Hilbert space separable.
-One then introduces an energy cut-off \(E_{\max}\) on the free spectrum, which induces an orthogonal decomposition of \(\mathcal{H}\) into low-energy and high-energy subspaces, i.e.,
+To this end, one first compactifies the spatial dimensions so that the spectrum of \(H_0\) becomes discrete, and then imposes an energy cut-off \(E_{\rm max}\) on the free spectrum.
+This cut-off induces an orthogonal decomposition of \(\mathcal{H}\) into low-energy and high-energy subspaces, i.e.,

 By construction, \(\mathcal{H}_{\mathrm{tru}}\) is finite-dimensional and therefore suitable for numerical analysis.
 It is then convenient to introduce the following projection operators

 HT, hereafter referred to as \enquote{raw}, corresponds to simply approximating the full Hamiltonian as \(H \simeq PHP\).
 The accuracy of this approximation improves as a power law in \(E_{\max}\).
 However, the computational cost required to achieve this improvement grows rapidly with the size of the basis, since the number of states included in \(\mathcal{H}_{\mathrm{tru}}\) scales exponentially with \(E_{\max}\).